chrisnoonan98675/site/xl-deploy/how-to/perform-rolling-deployments.markdown

 - load balancer
 ---

 This guide describes how to perform the rolling update deployment pattern using XL Deploy.
-This is a scalable approach that will work for any environment or any number of applications or environments.
+This is a scalable approach that will work for any environment or any number of applications.

 XL Deploy uses the [orchestrator feature](/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.html) to calculate a deployment plan and provide support for a scalable solution.
-No scripting is required, however, the environments, load balancer, and application need to be configured.
+With scripting not required, the environments, load balancer, and application must be configured.

 To perform the rolling update deployment pattern, XL Deploy uses a load balancer plugin and orchestrators.
 More than one orchestrator can be added to fine-tune the generated deployment plan.

-In the rolling update pattern, the application is run on several nodes.
-Traffic to these nodes is distributed by a load balancer.
-When updating to a new version, a node is taken out of the load balancer pool and taken offline to update, one node at a time.
+In the rolling update pattern, the application runs on several nodes.
+A load balancer distributes the traffic to these nodes.
+When updating to a new version, a node is removed from the load balancer pool and taken offline to update, one node at a time.
 This ensures that the application is still available because it is being served by other nodes.
 When the update is complete, the updated node is added to the load balancer pool again and the next node is updated, until all nodes have been updated.

 **Important:** At a minimum, this pattern requires that two versions of the software are active in the same environment at the same time.
 This adds requirements to the software architecture.
 For example, both versions must be able to connect to the same database, and database upgrades must be more carefully managed. <!-- This is outside the scope of this article.
 ADD SOME LINK -->

 **Note:** This guide was written using XL Deploy 7.6.

 ## Tutorial
-The following tutorial takes you through the steps involved in a performing a rolling update deployment pattern.
+The following tutorial takes you through the steps involved in performing a rolling update deployment pattern.
 It uses the PetClinic demo application that is shipped with XL Deploy.

 **Note:** To complete this tutorial, you must have the XL-Deploy Tomcat and the XL-Deploy F5 BIG-IP plugins installed.
-For more information, see [Install or remove XL Deploy plugins](https://docs.xebialabs.com/xl-deploy/how-to/install-or-remove-xl-deploy-plugins.html).
+For more information, see [Introduction to the XL Deploy Tomcat plugin](https://docs.xebialabs.com/xl-deploy/concept/tomcat-plugin.html) and [Introduction to the XL Deploy F5 BIG-IP plugin](https://docs.xebialabs.com/xl-deploy/concept/f5-big-ip-plugin.html).

 ### 1. Import a sample application